 From manicured French estates, flowery Italian-style gardens, a lush botanic jungle, a forested oasis, to cactus and even a little-known bird sanctuary; where to find your secret garden in Nice.

-Stroll the length of the Promenade du Paillon gardens, where you will traverse 5 continents of botanical bliss within a leisurely 20 minute walk, finishing on the seaside.
-Between the fountains, statues, and people-watching, you’ll spy carefully chosen planet-wide plant-life, all neatly grouped in a logical fashion and with small interpretive panels.
-And a free audioguide is even available if you have a Q-reader on your smartphone.
+First, stroll the length of the Promenade du Paillon gardens, where within 15 minutes you will traverse 5 continents of botanical bliss, finishing on the seaside.
+Between the fountains, statues, and people-watching, you can spy carefully chosen planet-wide plant-life, all neatly grouped by continent, and with small interpretive panels.
+The most unusual plants have a flashcode where you can get the full story on your smartphone (albeit in French).

-Continue down the Promenade des Anglais, and right next to the iconic Hotel Negresco, discover the sumptuous gardens that surround the magnificent belle epoch villa that is now the Musee Massena.
+Once at the seaside, continue down the Promenade des Anglais, and just before the iconic Hotel Negresco, discover the sumptuous gardens that surround the magnificent belle epoch villa that is now the Musee Massena.
 The elegant gardens were designed by renowned French botanist Edouard Andre.
-Closed Tuesdays; the gardens are free, museum interior is not.
+The gardens are free, but museum interior is not; closed Tuesdays.

-Continue a little farther along the Pron, turning inland at Boulevard de Fabron and follow it until you see the sumptuous pink Chateau Sainte Helene (now the Museum of Naive Art).
+Continue another 15 minutes farther along the Prom, turning inland at Boulevard de Fabron and follow the boulevard for 10 minutes until you see the sumptuous rose-colored villa Chateau Sainte Helene (now the Museum of Naive Art).
 This villa was built for the Coty perfume founder Francois Coty, and as such, the vast surrounding gardens were designed with an eye to, or actually, nose to, the delicate perfumes of the flora.
 With plants and trees imported from as far away as Australia, he carefully curated his garden to blend the rarest scents.
-To get there, take bus #9 or 10 getting off at the Fabron Musee d’Art Naif stop.
-From here walk up Boulevard de Fabron for 10 minutes until you see the rose-colored villa.
-Closed Tuesdays, gardens are free, museum is not; closed Tuesdays; tram stop Fabron.
+The gardens are free, but the museum is not; closed Tuesdays; tram stop Fabron.

-Up on Cimiez, you can visit the stately flower-filled gardens behind the Franciscan Monastery, that after 500 years, are still lovingly tended by monks.
+Up on Cimiez hill, you can visit the stately flower-filled gardens behind the Franciscan Monastery, that after 500 years, are still lovingly tended by monks.
 The gardens are surrounded by panoramic views, and just steps from a monk museum, a 500-year-old olive grove, the Matisse Museum and the Roman Ruins.
 Access to these magnificent gardens is free, and here’s how to get there.

 Outside of the more classical gardens, see also…

 Nice has a vast and little-known Botanical Garden, with 3500 Mediterranean species and a killer view over the Bay of Angels.
-It can be found up in the hills above Parc Phoenix, at 78 avenue de la Corniche Fleurie; to get there take Bus #65 or 73, getting off at the Jardin Botanique stop.
+It can be found up in the hills above Parc Phoenix, at 78 avenue de la Corniche Fleurie; to get there take the tramway to Ferber, then take Bus #51, getting off at the Jardin Botanique stop.
 Free and open every day.

 Another little-known spot is the Bird Sanctuary in Nice, most improbably located between the Nice Airport and the Cap 3000 Shopping Center.
 It is a protected marsh area where the river Var meets the sea, a perfect habitat for migratory birds.
 It’s free and you just wander in to find the walking trail with interpretive drawings to help you spot the 264 species seen in the sanctuary, including 69 threatened with extinction, and 43 that nest in the springtime.
 Try not to be distracted by the grey-breasted Easyjet tail swooper, a rather loud and obnoxious species that seems to migrate to Nice at incredibly frequent and regular intervals.